troysellers/sforceSlackInt/Slack Integration Guide.md

 There are three integrations that you are going to build:
 * Salesforce to Slack - notify on update of an Opportunity stage.
 * Slack Slash Commands - provide a set of commands that Slack users can execute to see Salesforce data in Slack
-* Configure a Salesforce Bot to monitor Slack channels and respond
+* Configure a Salesforce bot to monitor Slack channels and respond

 Sounds like a lot?
 Well, luckily some of the <a href="http://coenraets.org/blog/2016/04/salesforce-slack-bot/" target="_blank">heavy lifting</a> has been done for us and today we will be able to stand on the shoulders of giants as we go.

 Let's get started!

 ## 1 - Notify Slack Team of Opportunity Status Update
-Picture this, your project team is happily working away delivering for their customers while your Sales team is on the road, closing deals.
+Picture this, your project team is happily working away delivering for their customers while your sales team is on the road, closing deals.
 The project team have a very active Slack channel that they use to keep on top of all the changing requirements for in flight projects, as well as helping them manage resourcing when changes happen.
 The team is always interested when deals move towards close, it helps them keep one eye on the resourcing pipeline.
 Lets build a simple integration to make it even easier for the project team to stay up to date.

 ### What you will do
 1. Create a Slack Team & Channel